ansible-collections/community.sops/README.md

 ```

 You could execute the playbook in this example with the following command.
 The
-sops vars files would be decrypted and used.
+SOPS-encrypted vars files would be decrypted and used.

 ```console
 $ ansible-playbook playbooks/setup-server.yml -i inventory/hosts